-On January 19th 2015, The Duchess of Cambridge conducted a number of engagements in the Kensington area, nearby to her London home at Kensington Palace.
+19th of January 2015—The Duchess of Cambridge (Kate Middleton) conducted a number of engagements in the Kensington area, near to her London home at Kensington Palace.

-Kate began her day with a visit to the volunteers at Family Friends, a charity that supports disadvantaged families though its network of trained volunteers.
+Kate began her day with a visit to the volunteers at Family Friends, a charity that supports disadvantaged families through its network of trained volunteers.

 At the event, The Duchess attended a coffee morning and met some of the trained volunteers who provide befriending and mentoring services, together with some of the families themselves.

 Kate spoke with volunteers, learning how they got involved with Family Friends.
 She also learned about the benefits of the service from families who attended the event.